Little Kern Golden

 Little Kern Golden Trout

 The Little Kern golden trout appears brightly colored with profuse spots on the back and tail.
 The belly and cheeks are bright red to red-orange, the lower sides are bright gold, the lateral band is red-orange, and the back is deep olive green.
 Little Kern golden trout typically retain up to 10 parr marks (vertical dark oval spots) on each side as adults.
-The picture below, contributed by Eric Herve of Napa California, illustrates the color and markings of the Little Kern golden.
-(Eric also completed his California Heritage Trout Challenge in 2005 earning him certificate No. 14.
-Nice!)
+The picture below illustrates the color and markings of the Little Kern golden trout underwater.

 The Little Kern subspecies is distinguishable from the California golden trout found in the South Fork of the Kern River primarily by spotting characteristics and parr marks.
 Unlike the South Fork population, the Little Kern golden trout typically has many spots on the head and below the lateral line.
-(This spotting is evident in the photo below; contributed by Scott Lyons.)
+This spotting is evident in the photo below.

 Little Kern Golden trout